Chapter 77 – Tragedy Strikes

 We had bought an old two-storey beach-side house there for occasional holidays and surfing.

-2. Disaster Occurs
+2. The First Disaster

 The call arrived when I was fooling around with my various activities further up the peninsula.